Skip to main content

 Bellwright Game Cover

-Bellwright is a single player and multiplayer open world role playing game.
+Bellwright is a single player and multiplayer open world city builder game with medieval and historical themes.
 It was developed by Donkey Crew and was released on April 23, 2024.
-It received positive reviews from players.
+It received mostly positive reviews from players.

 Establish and expand your own settlements, liberate the land and assist its villagers, and recruit others to your cause while learning more about a life you had to leave behind.
 Command your forces, prove your valor through combat, and cement yourself as the hero of your people.